PFython/cleverdict/README.md

     6
     >>> x['total']
     6

     >>> x.usergroup
     'Knights of Ni'
     >>> x['usergroup']
     'Knights of Ni'

-The values are then immediately available using either dictionary or `.attribute` syntax:

     >>> x['life'] = 42
     >>> x.life += 1